 The narrow alleyways brought back fond memories of Cinque Terre in Italy.
 The crumbling houses with colorful shutters are quintessential of many of the Mediterranean sea towns!
 It certainly doesn’t matter if you get lost in these alleyways, as you’re only a few steps away from the sea on either side.

 We emerged at the end of the alley-maze for a closeup view of the lighthouse and St. Clement’s Church.

-Though a little crowded at some junctures, there was plenty of sea to enjoy!
+Though a little crowded at some junctures, there was plenty of the Adriatic enjoy!

 Be aware, there are some beaches (away from the crowded point) that are clothing-optional.
 It is not uncommon for women to be topless, even on the crowded beaches.
 Though on the nude beaches, you may find some individuals letting it all hang out.
 This is Europe after all!

-Just a few hours in Piran was barely enough to see the highlights.
+Just a few hours in Piran Slovenia was barely enough to see the highlights.
 We’d definitely recommend a longer stay, if you can.
 Otherwise, even if you take a short day trip from Ljubljana like us, it’s definitely worth the visit!